styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Auto-opening of the impact analyzer panel for seamless tracking
 - Accurate DPS calculations using server game ticks for precise timing

-### Better Tasker
-Advanced quest automation system that streamlines task completion and management:
-- Automatically opens quest log and accepts new tasks when available
-- Navigates to recommended maps for task completion
-- Coordinates with other mods to prevent conflicts during automation
-- Pauses all automations when tasks are ready to be claimed
-- Smart quest button management with visual tasking indicators
-- Integration with Raid Hunter for seamless automation switching

 ### Better Cauldron
 Enhances the native Monster Cauldron interface with powerful search and filter functionality:
 - Real-time search through all monsters in your cauldron